entando/entando-docs/vuepress/docs/next/tutorials/getting-started/gke-install.md

 These steps only need to be completed once per cluster.

-1. Login to your Google Cloud account at <https://cloud.google.com/>
+1. Log in to your Google Cloud account at <https://cloud.google.com/>

 2. Go to `Kubernetes Engine` → `Clusters`